carter-loremdigital/scope-labs-educational-video-player/docs/DESIGN_JOURNEY.md

 - Users are limited to viewing and interacting with only the videos they have uploaded.
 - The API does not support server-side authentication or authorization.
+- DailyMotion videos will not play due to updates in their embedding protocols.

 ---